Smokin' in the Boys Room

 "Smokin' in the Boys Room" is a song originally recorded by Brownsville Station in 1973 on their album Yeah!.
-It reached number 3 in Canada and on the US Billboard Hot 100, and was later certified by the RIAA.
+It reached number 3 in both Canada and on the US Billboard Hot 100, and was later certified by the RIAA.

 The song is about students hoping to avoid being caught violating their school's smoking ban by smoking cigarettes in the boys' restroom.
 The song begins with a spoken recitation, and the verses and a part of the chorus, are mostly spoken, rather than sung.